Drex72/poprev-assessment/README.md

 2. **Database Configuration**:

-   Start the microservice in development mode using the following command:
+   Start the service in development mode using the following command:

    ```bash
    npm run start:dev
    ```

-   This will start the microservice using Node.js and connect it to the PostgreSQL database.
+   This will start the service using Node.js and connect it to the PostgreSQL database.

 ### Using Docker
 1. **Database Configuration**:

-   Start the microservice in development mode using the following command:
+   Start the service in development mode using the following command:

    ```bash
    docker-compose up
    ```

-   This will start the microservice using Docker.
+   This will start the service using Docker.

 ## Configuration

-The default configuration for the microservice and database connection is set up through the `docker-compose.yml` file.
+The default configuration for the service and database connection is set up through the `docker-compose.yml` file.
 If you need to adjust any configurations, you can do so in this file.

 ## License